DelazJ/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

    * - |addGroup| :sup:`Add Group`
      -
      - Allows grouping of layers, with similar logic to main canvas layer tree groups.
-       Individual groups can be checked or unchecked, allowing multiple layers to be shown / hidden from the elevation profile at once.
+       Individual groups can be checked or unchecked, allowing multiple layers to be shown or hidden from the elevation profile at once.

        Just like the main canvas layer tree group handling: